HerrMotz/bachelor-thesis/publication/main.typ

 == SPARQL Protocol and RDF Query Language <heading:sparql>

-The acronym _SPARQL_ is recursive and stands for *S*\PARQL *P*\rotocol *A*\nd *R*\DF *Q*\uery *L*\anguage.
+The acronym _SPARQL_ is recursive and stands for *S*\PARQL *P*\rotocol *A*\nd *R*\DF *Q*\uery *L*\anguage and is part of the Resource Description Framework recommendation.
 It is considered to be a _graph based_ query language.
 The definitions of the following section are an excerpt from the _Formal Definition of the SPARQL query language_ @W3C_SPARQL_Formal_Definition.
 All relevant aspects of the formal definition are clarified in this work.
 Readers interested in further details are encouraged to consult the documentation directly.

 This work focuses on a specific subset of SPARQL queries, specifically SPARQL-SELECT queries.
 SELECT queries can include additional components, such as value constraints, which restrict permissible variable assignments in the results.
 For instance, a constraint ensuring that e.g. an event occurred before 1900 would be expressed as `FILTER(?year < 1900)`.
 Such language features are not yet specified in the Visual Query Graph.